yanganto/near-staking-knd/docs/run.md

   services.consul.interface.bind = "enp24s0f0";
   services.consul.extraConfig.bootstrap_expect = 1;

-  # This is the URL we calculated above:
+  # This is the URL we calculated above.
+Remove/comment out both if on `shardnet`:
+  kuutamo.neard.s3.dataBackupDirectory = "s3://near-protocol-public/backups/testnet/rpc/2022-07-15T11:00:30Z";
-  kuutamo.neard.s3.dataBackupDirectory = "s3://near-protocol-public/backups/testnet/rpc/2022-07-13T11:00:40Z";
+  # kuutamo.neard.s3.dataBackupDirectory = "s3://near-protocol-public/backups/mainnet/rpc/2022-07-15T11:00:31Z";

   # We create these keys after the first 'nixos-rebuild switch'
   # As these files are critical, we also recommend tools like https://github.com/Mic92/sops-nix or https://github.com/ryantm/agenix